-That’s the question that consumes S-Town and Brian Reed: why did John McLemore commit suicide?
-What were the clues, and could it have ended any differently?
-In answering the question, inevitably, Reed weighs McLemore’s life in the balance, showing the sum of the man – complex, flawed, kind, mean, but ultimately worthy of thought and remembrance.
+This is the question that consumes S-Town and Brian Reed.
+Why did John McLemore kill himself?
+What were the clues, and could it have ended differently?
+In answering the question, Reed weighs McLemore’s life in the balance, showing the sum of the man – complex, flawed, kind, mean, but ultimately worthy of thought and remembrance.
 As portraits go, it’s quite some tribute.

 At one point, Reed tells Tyler, a friend of John’s, to be careful what he reveals because once it’s said it becomes public, and could potentially implicate him.
 That may be another sign of our times: say too much, or reveals things unwisely (by choice or by association), and parts of your life can be preserved in Internet aspic, in perpetuity.
-Perhaps there’s less cause for complaint if you invite a radio show to visit your home and record your life history … by definition it is after all ‘on the record’.
+Perhaps there’s less cause for complaint if you invite a radio show to visit your home which, by definition, is ‘on the record’.

 And so, everything is out there now.
 John’s life.
 His death (in detail).
 There are possible clues to his depression and even madness.
 His homo- (or bi-) sexuality is picked over and examined, as is his occasional misogyny and casual racism.
 Everything is threaded together; it’s a very human search for meaning and, one suspects, Reed’s particular quest to find love in John’s life.

 S-Town, for its questionable content, remains beautiful and dark, and a fine portrait of people and one man in particular.
-Its tragedy is partly that Reed gives McLemore a level of consideration that few people get.
-Perhaps that’s one reason instances of depression and isolation are endemic across our species: while binge-listening to S-Town is easy, listening – really listening – to other people, strangers, or just those with opposing viewpoints is much harder.
-It’s a chore, rather than a guilty pleasure … it’s not entertainment.
+Its tragedy is that Reed gives McLemore a level of consideration that few people get.
+Perhaps that’s one reason instances of depression and isolation are endemic across our species.
+While binge-listening to S-Town is easy, listening to other people, strangers, or just those with opposing viewpoints is much harder.
+It’s a duty, rather than a guilty pleasure … it’s not entertainment.